Have you been poking around online, looking for the right way to start your homeschooler’s college search - only to feel more overwhelmed?

 In fact, if they’re like most teenagers, it’s may just sting.

 You see, your kid needs to start the college search by going existential.
 They need to question who they are and what motivates them.

 Quite likely, it’ll be the first time they’ve asked themselves questions like these.
 But answering in a thoughtful way will create a transformation that will totally wow them.

-(And the admissions officers at Harvard or Swarthmore or Reed.)
+(And the admissions officers at Harvard or Knox or Reed.)